csegur4/secrets/README.md

-# secrets
+# Secrets
-Secrets application using NodeJS+Express with user authentication using Passport.JS that allows you to login using your Google account.
+Secrets application using NodeJS+Express+MongoDB with user authentication using Passport.JS that allows you to login using your Google account.